 Prior Learning Assessment

-Knowledge gained through institutions of higher learning offering non-articulated, non-degree certificates and diplomas are not eligible for prior learning assessment.
+Please note: Knowledge gained through institutions of higher learning offering non-articulated, non-degree certificates and diplomas are NOT eligible for Prior Learning Assessment credits.

 You can only apply for PLA credits after admittance to one of our degree programs.

 You'll need to prepare a portfolio directly related to the outcomes of a course(s) for which you are seeking credit.
 Normally, no more than 50% of the credit required for a degree can be transfer credit and PLA.
 Qualified faculty assessors review each formal application and assess the level of knowledge, skills, and abilities to determine if course credit may be granted.
 Your knowledge must be current, verifiable, and of sufficient breadth and depth to equate with University level outcomes.
 You'll receive credit for demonstrated knowledge, skills, and abilities, not for experience alone.